MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ## NOTES

-* The **Visible** parameters, such as **VisibleCmdlets** and *VisibleProviders*, do not import items into the session.
+- The *Visible* parameters, such as **VisibleCmdlets** and **VisibleProviders**, do not import items into the session.
 Instead, they select from among the items imported into the session.
 For example, if the value of the **VisibleProviders** parameter is the Certificate provider, but the **ModulesToImport** parameter does not specify the **Microsoft.PowerShell.Security** module that contains the Certificate provider, the Certificate provider is not visible in the session.
-* `New-PSSessionConfigurationFile` creates a session configuration file that has a .pssc file name extension in the path that you specify in the **Path** parameter.
-When you use the session configuration file to create a session configuration, the `Register-PSSessionConfiguration` cmdlet copies the configuration file and saves an active copy of the file in the **SessionConfig** subdirectory of the $pshome directory.
+- `New-PSSessionConfigurationFile` creates a session configuration file that has a .pssc file name extension in the path that you specify in the **Path** parameter.
+When you use the session configuration file to create a session configuration, the `Register-PSSessionConfiguration` cmdlet copies the configuration file and saves an active copy of the file in the **SessionConfig** subdirectory of the `$pshome` directory.

   The **ConfigFilePath** property of the session configuration contains the fully qualified path of the active session configuration file.
-You can modify the active configuration file in the $pshome directory at any time, either by using Windows PowerShell ISE or any text editor.
+You can modify the active configuration file in the `$pshome` directory at any time using any text editor.
 The changes that you make affect all new sessions that use the session configuration, but not existing sessions.

   Before using an edited session configuration file, use the `Test-PSSessionConfigurationFile` cmdlet to verify that the configuration file entries are valid.